Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/06/getting-started-with-cypress-and-typescript.md

 });
 ```

-Hopefully you’ll notice that the specification itself knows nothing about Cypress, or the DOM, or element selectors.
+Hopefully you'll notice that the specification itself knows nothing about Cypress, or the DOM, or element selectors.

 As soon as the compiler outputs the JavaScript files for this application, the UI will pick them up and list them.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2018/06/cypress-ui.png" alt="Cypress UI" loading="lazy"}
 :::

 You can then click on it and it will run.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2018/06/cypress-runner.png" alt="Cypress Runner" loading="lazy"}
 :::